-- 1. Complete and sign this form and deliver it in person to the organization/employer. - The organization/employer, as well as the Service de police de la Ville de Montréal, agrees to handle this document and its contents confidentially. - 3.
-Please allow six weeks for processing.
+- Complete and sign this form and deliver it in person to the organization/employer.
+Note that only the originals will be accepted. - 2.
+The organization/employer, as well as the Service de police de la Ville de Montréal, agrees to handle this document and its contents confidentially.